 Ocean City Convention Center.
-The Authority also constructed an expansion of the Ocean City Convention Center in Ocean City.
+The Authority also constructed an expansion of the Ocean City Convention Center.
 The expansion cost \$33.2 million and was financed through a matching grant from the State to Ocean City and a combination of funding from Ocean City and the Authority.
 In October 1995, the Authority issued \$17.3 million in revenue bonds to provide State funding; as required, Ocean City sold \$15.0 million of its special tax and general obligation bonds before the sale by the Authority.

 In March 2011, the Authority refinanced the outstanding balance of \$6.5 million.
 A new fixed rate series was issued in the amount of \$6.6 million with \$6.5 million being used to call the Series 1995 Bonds and the balance used for transactional costs.
 The annual debt service on the Series 2011 Bonds is approximately \$1.4 million annually.
-The amount outstanding as of June 30, 2014, totaled \$2.8 million.
+The amount outstanding as of June 30, 2015, totaled \$1.4 million.

 The Authority will also continue to pay one-half of any annual operating deficits of the facility through December 15, 2035, after which time Ocean City will be solely responsible for operating deficits.
-The 2013 contribution to operating deficits and the project's capital improvements fund is approximately \$1.3 million.
+The 2015 contribution to operating deficits and the project's capital improvements fund is approximately \$1.4 million.
 The project has generated direct and indirect benefits to the State that offset its costs (debt service, operating deficit contributions, deposits to the capital improvements fund, and that portion of the Authority's budget that is allocable to the Ocean City Convention Center project) since 2007.

 Ravens Stadium.
 The Authority currently operates Ravens Stadium, which opened in 1998.
 In connection with the construction of that facility, the Authority sold \$87.6 million in lease-backed revenue bonds on May 1, 1996 for Ravens Stadium.
 The proceeds from the Authority's bonds, along with cash available from State lottery proceeds, investment earnings, contributions from the Ravens and other sources were used to pay project design and construction expenses of approximately \$229.0 million.
 The bonds are solely secured by an assignment of revenues received under a lease of the project from the Authority to the State.
 In June 1998, the Authority entered into an agreement to implement a synthetic fixed rate refinancing of the football lease-backed revenue bonds using a combination of variable rate refunding obligations and forward interest rate exchange agreements.
-As provided under the agreements, savings of \$2.6 million were paid to the Authority on June 10, 1998.
+As provided under the agreements, the savings of \$2.6 million were paid to the Authority on June 10, 1998.
 The Authority issued Maryland Stadium Authority Sports Facilities Lease Revenue Refunding Bonds Football Stadium Issue Series 2007 in the amount of \$73.5 million of which \$73.1 million was used to call the outstanding principal balance on the 1996 Series Bonds on March 1, 2007.
 The balance of the proceeds, \$375,000, was used for closing costs.
 The 1996 Series Bonds were called on March 1, 2007 in accordance with the swap agreement.

-On December 15, 1997 the Authority issued \$4.6 million in Sports Facilities Lease Revenue Bonds, Series 1997 whose proceeds were used toward the construction of Ravens Stadium.
-The Series 1997 bonds fully matured on December 15, 2007.
 The Authority's combined debt service on the remaining outstanding revenue bonds is \$7.3 million annually.
-The bonds outstanding as of June 30, 2014, totaled \$54.7 million.
+The bonds outstanding as of June 30, 2015, totaled \$51.4 million.